Nurullaev/remnawave-telegram-sub-mini-app/README.md

 6. Mini app is now running on http://127.0.0.1:3020

 Now we are ready to move on the Reverse Proxy installation.

+## Configuring subscription page (optional)

+You can customize the subscription page in the Subpage Builder in Remnawave Dashboard.
+This allows you to:

+Add support for different VPN apps
+Customize text and instructions in multiple languages Add your own branding (logo, company name, support links) Configure which apps appear as "featured"

 ## Update Instructions